scriptedbyvedant/autograder_v2-main/project_docs/ARCHITECTURE.md

     end
 ```

-*   **Frontend:** A multi-page Streamlit application provides the user interface for professors and teaching assistants.
+*   **Frontend:** A multi-page Streamlit application provides the user interface for professors and teaching assistants, including dual ingestion paths (PDFs or ILIAS ZIP archives) and a one-click feedback export builder.
 *   **Backend:** A Python backend orchestrates the application logic, handling user requests, database interactions, and calls to the grading engine.
 *   **Database:** A PostgreSQL database stores all persistent data, including user information, assignment details, student submissions, and grading results.
 *   **AI Grading Engine:** A modular engine that leverages Large Language Models (LLMs) to perform the grading.
 It includes specialized modules for different types of assignments.
 *   **Vector Store:** A FAISS-based vector database stores embeddings of past grading decisions to provide historical context (RAG).
+*   **LMS Bridges:** ILIAS ingest and feedback export utilities map LMS ZIP archives into per-student records and rebuild graded ZIPs that can be re-uploaded without manual renaming.

 ---